tolikcode/tolikcode.github.io/content/post/uwpLogging.md

 ## MetroLog

-There are many different third party libraries for logging in Universal applications.
+There are many different third party libraries for logging in Universal Windows applications.
 The most popular one is [MetroLog](https://www.nuget.org/packages/MetroLog/).
-Log4net is a default logging solution in desktop applications for me.
-MetroLog is a log4net for Windows Universal applications.

 <span class="largeGreen">+ </span> Easy to configure.